 Climate change has reduced the glaciers in Central Asia by 30 per cent in the past 50-60 years.
-This glacial decline is projected to result in water and lead to the region’s GDP drop of 11 per cent.
+This glacial decline is projected to result in water shortages and lead to an 11% drop in the region’s GDP.

-Uzbekistan is one of the countries in Central Asia affected by water shortage; the problem will be exacerbated by climate change and will increase drought duration.
+Uzbekistan is one of the countries in Central Asia affected by water shortages; the problem will be exacerbated by climate change, leading to an increase in drought duration.

-The country’s total water deficit reached more than 3 billion cubic meters, and it will increase to 7 billion cubic meters by 2030 and 15 billion by 2050.
+The country’s total water deficit has reached more than 3 billion cubic meters, and it is expected to increase to 7 billion cubic meters by 2030 and 15 billion by 2050.

-The availability of water per capita has also declined over the past 15 years from 3048 to 1589 cubic meters, while the country’s population is increasing at the rate of 650-700 thousand a year.
+The availability of water per capita has also declined over the past 15 years, from 3048 to 1589 cubic meters, while the country’s population is increasing at a rate of 650-700 thousand per year.

 It is estimated that Uzbekistan’s population will reach 39 million by 2030.
-This population increase will also raise water demands by 18-20%.
+This population increase is expected to raise water demands by 18-20%.

-Surrounding Uzbekistan’s borders are Kazakhstan to its north, Kyrgyzstan and Tajikistan to the east, and Turkmenistan to the south.
-Desert accounts for 78% of the country’s total area, making it more susceptible to droughts and water scarcity.
+Surrounding Uzbekistan’s borders are Kazakhstan to the north, Kyrgyzstan and Tajikistan to the east, and Turkmenistan to the south.
+The desert accounts for 78% of the country’s total area, making it more susceptible to droughts and water scarcity.

-According to the Eureporter, the country took systemic measures to cope with future water demands and mitigate its consequences.
+According to Eureporter, the country has taken systemic measures to cope with future water demands and mitigate their consequences.
 To do this, the government has adopted several conceptual documents in the last four years:

 - The concept of environmental protection till 2030